Sammybams/Bet-Optimizer/README.md

 ### Optimizable Bets:
 An optimizable bet is one which can guarantee a profit on total stake.
 It is often characterized by scenarios where the odds for an opponent winning are significantly higher than its competitors.
 For example, in a scenario where the odds are: opponent wins (1.5), draw (5), and opponent loses (40), the app can find a portfolio division that guarantees a minimum of 12% profit on the bet.

+### Non-optimizable Bets:
+In cases where the odds do not allow for guaranteed profits through portfolio division, the app will inform the user that the bet is not optimizable.
+However, it will provide alternative strategies to diversify the portfolio, reducing the risk of total loss.

+## License
+The Bet Optimizer App is licensed under the MIT License.

+## Disclaimer
+This app provides a tool for bet portfolio optimization based on user-inputted odds.
+However, gambling and betting involve risk.
+While the app's performance may guarantee profits for optimizable bets, postponment of games and other unpredictable circumstances could occur.
+Users should exercise caution and gamble responsibly.
+The app is intended for informational purposes only.